charlieburd/crypto_crystal_ball/README.md

 TBD are which indicators we would like to measure, the area covered by the tool (country, state, city) and the size of the scored sectors (county, zip code, neighborhood)

 ## Team Members - Roles
- * Charlie Burd - Repo Management
+ * Charlie Burd - Information Manager
  * Emmanuel Martinez - Tool Creation
  * George Quintanilla - Framework Creation